bcgov/rsbc-digital-forms/qa/df-test-extension/README.md

 # Roadside forms automation browser extension
 *A minimal browser extension to make filling out roadside digital forms easier.*

-This README and the source code is on GitHub: https://github.com/bcgov/rsbc-digital-forms/tree/qa/chromium-test-extension/qa/df-test-extension
+This README and the source code is committed to the [BCGov DF GitHub repo](https://github.com/bcgov/rsbc-digital-forms/tree/qa/chromium-test-extension/qa/df-test-extension).
+You can install it locally in developer mode, or from the [Chrome Web Store listing](https://chromewebstore.google.com/detail/rsbc-roadside-forms-auto/fjmiihmammcnhbkijhdnbjlklejdcgee?authuser=0&hl=en&pli=1).

 ## Description